cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/peer-review.md

           ├── screenshot-1.png
           └── screenshot-2.png
   ```

+- Commit and push your reviews to GitLab, then create a new submission tag (e.g. `submission2`).

 The deadline for the submission of the reviews is the end of study week 7.